codeasone/form/README.md

 staging-accounts-rds-v1
 ```

-CloudFormation template files corresponding to these stacks must reside within a `cloudformation/` folder in the directory in which you're running the `form` tool.
+CloudFormation template files corresponding to these stacks must reside within a `cloudformation/` folder in the directory in which you're running the tool (usually the base directory of your project).

 Each template file must be named `template-<technology>.yml` according to what its constituent resources relate to, for example: